 No public market currently exists for our common stock.
-Although our common stock has been approved for listing on the New York Stock Exchange, subject to official notice of issuance, a liquid market for the common stock may not develop or be maintained.
+Although our common stock has been approved for listing on the New York Stock Exchange, a liquid market for the common stock may not develop or be maintained.
 As a result, you may not be able to sell your shares of common stock or may have to sell them at a discount.